Fourier-Mukai numbers of K3 categories of very general special cubic fourfolds: Introduction

 \section{Introduction}

+The number of isomorphism classes of Fourier--Mukai partners of a very general complex algebraic K3 surface was computed by Oguiso \cite{Ogu02}*{Proposition~(1.10)}.
+The purpose of this paper is to establish similar counting formulas for the K3 category of a very general special cubic fourfold.

-Let $X\subseteq\bP^5$ be a smooth cubic hypersurface over $\bC$.
-Then its bounded derived category of coherent sheaves has a semiorthogonal decomposition
+Let $X\subseteq\bP^5$ be a cubic fourfold, namely, a smooth complex cubic hypersurface.
+Then the bounded derived category of coherent sheaves on $X$ admits a semiorthogonal decomposition

-where the subcategory $\cA_X$ is called the \emph{K3 category of $X$}.
+The full triangulated subcategory $\cA_X$, called the \emph{K3 category of $X$}, is an example of a non-commutative K3 surface in the sense of \cite{MS19}*{Definition~2.31}.
 In contrast to its common usage in the literature, we say two cubic fourfolds are \emph{Fourier--Mukai partners}, or \emph{FM-partners} for short, if their K3 categories are equivalent.
-The number of FM-partners of a cubic fourfold up to isomorphism is finite \cite{Huy17}*{Theorem~1.1}.
-Moreover, this number is equal to $1$ if the cubic is very general, or more precisely, if the lattice
+It is known that the number of FM-partners of a cubic fourfold up to isomorphism is finite \cite{Huy17}*{Theorem~1.1}.
+Moreover, this number is equal to $1$ if the lattice